 Every child has the right to a fruitful, positive and enjoyable experience at school.
 We regard student support as being indivisible from successful teaching in the classroom.

-Tutor Groups fall into six Houses; each House is led by a Head of House and supported also by Student Support Co-ordinators.
-The system is overseen by the Assistant Headteacher responsible for Safeguarding in the school, Mr Welsby.
-Together with the Deputy Headteachers and the Headteacher the team supports students in matters of pastoral care and overall academic progress.
+Tutor Groups fall into six Housess and are supported by Student Support Co-ordinators.
+The system is overseen by the Deputy Headteacher Mr McQuillan.
+Together with the Deputy Headteachers and the Headteacher, the team supports students in matters of pastoral care and overall academic progress.

 Special Educational Needs and Disability (SEND)